justkorix/lightspeed-backbin-discount/README.md

 When ringing up a comic that has been discounted:

 1. **Scan or add the item** to the sale
-2. **POS shows multiple prices** available:
+2. **Select the price book** from the POS:
-   - Default: $4.99
+   - Look for "Comics Clearance - 20% Off" price book
-   - Comics Clearance - 20% Off: $3.99
+   - Or ask the customer if they want the clearance price
-3. **Staff selects** "Comics Clearance - 20% Off" price
+3. **Staff activates** the clearance price book for that sale
-4. **Customer pays** the discounted price ($3.99)
+4. **Customer pays** the discounted price ($3.99 instead of $4.99)

 ### Training Your Staff

 Make sure your staff knows:
-- Look for comics with the clearance price available
+- How to activate price books at the POS
-- Always check if a clearance price is available when selling comics
+- Check for comics that are in the clearance price book
-- The clearance price preserves the original price (it doesn't change the default)
+- The clearance price book doesn't change the regular retail price
-- They manually select which price to charge
+- They can switch between regular pricing and clearance pricing

 ## Troubleshooting